 During the initial consultation, we will ask you about the impact of hair loss on your life and explain how Follicular Unit Excision can help.
 We will also ask you to tell us about your medical history so we can evaluate your suitability for the treatment.
 We will listen to your concerns and goals, assess your hair density and scalp, and determine how many grafts you will need to get a natural look.

 After assessing your hair, we will discuss what will happen on treatment day, what recovery will be like, and what you will need to do to ensure proper healing.
 Feel free to ask questions during the consultation.

 FUE can be broken down into 3 distinct sub-procedures.

 - Excision Phase:

 During the excision phase, the follicular units are harvested from the donor region, which traditionally is located on the back and the sides of the scalp.
-That area is first shaved very close to the scalp in order to accommodate the actual excision process.
+That area is first shaved very close to the scalp to accommodate the actual excision process.

 Next, fine punches are used to superficially incise a circular cut around each follicular unit to be harvested.
 Following that, the follicular units are gently pulled out from the surrounding tissue using fine forceps.

-The excision process does take significant time and should be performed only by the surgeon in order to achieve high-quality graft harvest results.
+The excision process does take significant time and should be performed only by the surgeon to achieve high-quality graft harvest results.
 The excision phase is the only difference from traditional FUT hair transplantation.